sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/mapi/ipstoverride1-overridepstdisablegrow.md

 S_OK

-> L'appel de la fonction a réussi.
+> L’appel de fonction a réussi.

 ## <a name="see-also"></a>Voir aussi